Research

 Welcome to the personal website of Peter Gracar, a lecturer at the University of Leeds, working on probabilistic topics such as random geometric graphs and multi-scale analysis of point processes.
 On this website you can find relevant information on my teaching and research.

-Lipschitz surface
+Lipschitz surface in 3 dimensions

 Multi-scale percolation